-We can learn to let its shores be a classroom again, where we learn lessons of speed, balance, natural abundance, drag, excitement, beauty.
-It is a place for feeling alive with the beauty of nature, to feel the soft soil under our feet, to listen to the sound of flowing water, to smell the fragrance of almond blooming in spring.
+We can feed this situation to become life-giving by restoring rivers like this to their true form and creating spaces for life to be alive.
+We can feed this situation to become life-giving by making rivers into classrooms again, where we learn lessons of speed, balance, natural abundance, drag, excitement, beauty, sound.
+It is a place for feeling alive with the beauty of nature, to feel the soft soil under our feet, to listen to the sound of flowing water, to smell the fragrance of almonds blooming in spring.
 A place where we can learn to swim and to fall in love, where we write poetry and songs and plant trees to cool us down in summer.
-A river might give us a place where we relax and reflect on all that we have to be thankful for, and, perhaps to let go of what we have lost.
+A river might feed us by being a place where we relax and reflect on all that we have to be thankful for, and, perhaps to let go of what we have lost.

 ps.
 Below you will find the rest of the pictures I took as I explored, and a video of the flash flood combined with some videos that I took.